fabriziopandini/vagrant-compose/doc/declarative.md

 A useful ansible inventory feature is [group of groups](http://docs.ansible.com/ansible/intro_inventory.html#hosts-and-groups).

-By default vagrant-compose will generate a group named `[all_groups:children]` with all the ansible_groups defined in cluster configuration; however:
+By default ansible has a group named `[all]` with all nodes in the cluster.
-- you cannot rename all_groups
-- you cannot exclude any ansible group from all_groups.

 If you need higher control on groups of groups you can simply add a new item to the variable `config.cluster.ansible_groups` before creating nodes.